mikex924/gce/index.md

     section_id: about
     background_style: bg-primary
     title: We Can Help
     text: Whether you are looking to import or export, we've got you covered!
-We offer a full range of services to help you with transporting your goods from door to door.
+We offer a full range of services to help you with transporting your goods across the world from door to door.
 We work with top ocean carriers and airlines to provide you with the best international shipping services.
-We also offer ground transportation to help you get your cargo from hubs to warehouses or other destinations.
+We also offer ground transportation to help you move your cargo from hubs to warehouses or other destinations.
     actions:
       - title: View Services
         url: '#services'